maxrossello/redmine_pdf_documents/README.md

 ## Compatibility

 The plugin has been developed for Redmine Version 1.3.x and patched to work in Redmine 1.4.x to.
-Redmine 2.0 port is on redmine_2x_compatibility branch.
+Redmine 2.0 port is on master branch.
+Support for Redmine 1.x is discontinued.

 ## License